Big Brother (Belgian TV series): The house

 The Big Brother House was built next to the buildings of broadcaster VTM at Medialaan 3 in Vilvoorde.
-It was built in less than 4 months, with a one-month construction vacation.
-Because the housemates would live in the house, there had to be a lot of administration done and there wasn't enough time.
+It was built in less than four months, with a one-month construction vacation.
+Because the housemates would live in the house, there had to be much administration done and there wasn't enough time.
 It is said the mayor of Vilvoorde, Jean-Luc Dehaene made it possible the administration was completed in time.
 The same building plans of the Dutch Big Brother house were used.
 The house was 212 m2 and the garden was 240 m2.
 Central in the house were two hidden walkways which formed across where the crew could film the housemates everywhere.
 There were 26 cameras and 60 microphones everywhere even in the toilet.
 Although the camera in the toilet was discussed a lot in media, it was never used in the show.

 For the second season, a net covered the garden to obstruct messages from the outside thrown into the garden.
 An isolation room was added to the house.
-It was 4m² and had a chemical toilet.
+It was 4 m2 and had a chemical toilet.
 In the third season, the garden was completely covered with a glass ceiling.
 It was demolished in 2005.

 The second house was built for the fifth season at the same location as the first one, in less than six months.
 The house was created as one open space surrounded by walkways for the crew and cameras.
 There were 60 microphones and 34 cameras.
 In the open space, everything was made out of glass – even the wall and the three showers.
 The glasshouse meant no privacy for the housemates.
 There was also a loft which had more luxury.
 The housemates had no space in the open air but a covered courtyard.
 The house was built so it could be easily reshaped as a television studio.
 This happened in July 2007 when Big Brother was scrapped and broadcaster JIMtv moved in.

 For the 2021 season, for the first time, the cooperation for Big Brother between Flanders and the Netherlands, a new house was built in Amsterdam, next to the Johan Cruyff Arena at a parking lot of Endemol Shine in only a few months.
 The house was 300 m2.
 There were 125 cameras, 100 indoor cameras and 25 outdoor cameras, and 39 speakers.